 - Read labels for product quality & ingredient list

-- Buy researched backed brands
+- Buy research backed brands

 - Ask your veterinarian if they have suggestions on products

 If you want to add the powerful combination of CBD and MCT to your dog’s diet, we offer a CBD oil for dogs made with fractionated coconut oil (MCT).
 MCT oil rapidly carries the CBD to the bloodstream, supplying a greater concentration for absorption.
 CBD is fat-soluble compound, which is best absorbed when taken with a medium-chain triglycerides.
 MCT allows CBD to circumvent the first pass metabolism process, meaning your dog’s liver doesn’t metabolize it and more of it makes it to your dog’s bloodstream to work.